stringparser/evented-stack/README.md

 // >   end: [Function: onEnd] }
 ```

+Now we can hook it up to the server
 ```
 var Server = http.createServer(function(req, res){

   stack.silent = true;  // We can choose to keep events quiet